jungtaekkim/bayeso/paper.md

 where $x \in [-5, 5]$, and Gaussian process regression and expected improvement are used as a surrogate model and an acquisition function, respectively.
-To focus on the BayesO system, we omit the details of surrogate models and acquisition functions here; see the seminal articles and textbook on Bayesian optimization [@BrochuE2010arxiv; @ShahriariB2016procieee; @GarnettR2022book] for the details.
+To focus on the BayesO system, we omit the details of surrogate models and acquisition functions here.

 # Overview of BayesO